kyleneideck/BackgroundMusic/README.md

 ## Auto-pause music

 **Background Music** automatically pauses your music player when a second audio source is playing, and unpauses the player when the second source has stopped.
-This includes audio from video players and browsers.

 The auto-pause feature currently supports following music players: